 I have a BA in Philosophy (Humboldt State University, 2004), an MFA in Creative Writing (Emerson College, 2007), and in 2012 received my PhD in English with a Digital Culture/Folklore structured emphasis from the University of Oregon.
 I am currently a Communication Lecturer at Humboldt State University, as well as a Digital Ecologies Research Project fellow.

 My academic research focuses on digital media and technology studies, communication studies, cultural studies, folklore studies, literary studies, and critical race, gender, and sexuality studies.
 I’m the author of This is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture, which examines the social and political context of subcultural trolling with ethnographic focus on 4chan and Facebook (forthcoming with The MIT Press, April 2015).
-I am currently working on a second book project focusing on antagonism, mischief, and humor online with my ongoing collaborator Ryan Milner of the College of Charleston, explores ambivalent online play through the lens of folklore, identity play, collective storytelling, humor, and public debate, and is forthcoming with Polity Press (2016/17).
+My second book, co-authored with my ongoing collaborator Ryan Milner of the College of Charleston, explores ambivalent online play through the lens of folklore, identity play, collective storytelling, humor, and public debate, and is forthcoming with Polity Press (2016/17).